barbazul/1kfa/mod_guide_player.md

 out lightly.
 Generally players should seek weapon power increases from the Craft a Weapon and _ Mastery moves.

-The GM should decide how many item slots the weaponry requires.
+The GM should decide if the weaponry incurs any additional costs when calculating encumberance penalties.
 Is the item particularly heavy or large?

 Here are the weapons available to characters during character creation: